And ye shall hear of wars and rumors of wars: see that ye be not troubled: for all these things must come to pass, but the end is not yet.

 When these babies were being slaughtered; how many in Jerusalem thought about the prophetic fulfillment of Jeremiah’s words?
 How many saw it coming?
 Were there any in Jerusalem that were bearing witness to the coming of the Messiah.
 Many!
 The Wise Men from the East came to Herod asking about the Messiah and he in turn called in all of the Chief Priests and the Scribes of the people to inquire of the Christ.
 So there had to be a stirring in the hearts of the people.
 But did they see the slaughter coming?
 No. Why?
 They hadn’t been taught to look for it.
 So they didn’t.

 But The Prophet, Jesus, has told us, as the end-time Church, on numerous occasions, to be acutely aware of where we are during the time of the end.
 Are we?
 And how will we respond?
 How should we respond?
+And ye shall hear of wars and rumours of wars: see that ye be not troubled: for all these things must come to pass, but the end is not yet.

 (Matthew 24:6 KJV)